liferay/liferay-docs/developer/frameworks/articles/06-collaboration/00-intro.markdown

 ## Documents and Media API

-The Documents and Media library stores uploaded files so users can use, manage, and share them.
+Users can use, manage, and share files in the Documents and Media Library.
 For example, users can embed files in content, organize them in folders, edit and collaborate on them with other users, and more.
-See the [user guide](/discover/portal/-/knowledge_base/7-2/managing-documents-and-media) for more information on the Documents and Media library's features.
+See the [user guide](/discover/portal/-/knowledge_base/7-2/managing-documents-and-media) for more information on the Documents and Media Library's features.

-A powerful API underlies the Documents and Media library's functionality.
-You can leverage this API in your own apps.
+A powerful API underlies the Documents and Media Library's functionality.
+You can leverage this API in your apps.
 For example, you could create an app that uploads files to the Documents and Media Library.
 Your app could even update, delete, and copy files.

 Here's an example of some things you can do with the Documents and Media API:

--   Create files, folders, and shortcuts
+-   Create files, folders, and shortcuts.
--   Delete entities
+-   Delete entities.
--   Update entities
+-   Update entities.
--   Check out files for editing, and check them back in
+-   Check out files for editing, and check them back in.
--   Copy and move entities
+-   Copy and move entities.
--   Get entities
+-   Get entities.